kirschbaum-development/eloquent-power-joins/README.md

 ## Usage

-This package provides a few different methods you can use.
+This package provides a few features.

 ### 1 - Join Relationship